2021-22 instructional calendars have now been approved.

 - All calendars include

-- Three teacher preparation days prior to students’ first day of classes
+- Three non-instruction days prior to students’ first day of classes for teacher preparation.

 - Two days for Teachers’ Convention

-- Winter break will be inclusive of December 24 to January 2, as per Section 56(2) of the School Act.
+- Winter break will be inclusive of December 24 to January 2, as per the

 - The number of instructional days and operational days must be the same for both traditional and modified calendars